TheScarletBadger/Cairngorm-o-tron/README.md

 # Cairngorm-O-Tron

 Cairngorm-O-Tron is a very simple agentic AI built while getting to grips with langchain.
 His purpose in life is to answer questions related to hiking conditions in the Cairngorms national park.
-I used Ollama to serve the model locally and used the very dinky but surprisingly powerful Qwen3-4B-Thinking-2507 as the generative model.
+I used LM studio to serve the underlying LLM locally and used the very dinky but surprisingly powerful Qwen3-4B-Thinking-2507 as the generative model.

 To enable this Cairngorm-O-Tron's toolkit includes the ability to browse the Mountain Weather Information Service (MWIS) and Scottish Avalanche Information Service (SAIS) websites as well as the National parks website.